Official-Asr07/LunaCare--AI-Driven-Health-Tool./README.md

 **LunaCare** is a complete women's health & safety app — designed to be your **24/7 companion**.
 From tracking your menstrual cycle to sending an emergency SOS, from understanding your legal rights to getting AI-powered health guidance — LunaCare does it all in one place.

 No bloat.
 No heavy app to download.
-Just a powerful, beautiful experience that **works offline** and installs directly on your phone like a native app.
+Just a powerful, beautiful experience and installs directly on your phone like a native web app.

 *Built for every woman.
 Free.
 Private.
 Always on your side.*